sarwarmurshed/CRFSEG/README.md

 # Clarkson Rotated Fingerprint segmentation (CRFSEG) system
-This repo contains code to run CRFSEG (Clarkson Rotated Fingerprint Segmentation) model
+This repo contains code to run CRFSEG (Clarkson Rotated Fingerprint Segmentation) model to segment slap fingerprint images

 ## Pre-trained model
 * A pre-trained model is stored in the trained_model folder.